Apply

 GRAVY Grant

-A $10,000 capacity building grant that invites grantees to prioritize and commit to technical assistance and is available only to prior BISCUITS grant recipients with budgets under $450,000.
-Grant recipients have access to all resources provided to them in previous grant cycles, as well as a $1000 organizational wellness stipend.
-Grant recipients are asked to attend attend two short virtual gatherings to open and close the grant cycle, a half day QMF gathering in August, and the SVA All Member Gathering.
-GRAVY grantees are highly encouraged to engage in technical assistance at least once per month for the duration of the grant.
+Grant recipients are required to attend two short virtual gatherings to open and close the grant cycle, as well as engaging in QMF’s power building offerings at least once per month for the duration of the grant.
 This grant is available only to previous BISCUITS grant recipients who have turned in their most recent final report.
-There are a limited number of GRAVY grants- any group that applies for and does not receive a GRAVY grant, will automatically be considered for the BISCUITS grant (as long as total budget is under $300k).
+There are a limited number of GRAVY grants – any group that applies for and does not receive a GRAVY grant, will automatically be considered for the BISCUITS grant (as long as total budget is under $300k).

 Areas of work we fund (based on community input):